wlezzar/jsql/README.md

 ## FAQ

-## When using nested fields, I have "Table 'xxx' not found"!
+### When accessing nested fields, I have "Table 'xxx' not found"!

 Apache Calcite parser is a bit peaky.
-When access nested data using the `.` operator, you need to give the full path including the table name.
+When accessing nested data using the `.` operator, you need to give the full path to your field including the table name.
 So:
 - Instead of: `SELECT author.login FROM data`
-- Do: `SELECT data.author.login FROM data`
+- Use: `SELECT data.author.login FROM data`

-## My query seems valid, but I get an error "Encountered "xxx" ...
+### My query seems valid, but I get an error "Encountered "xxx" ...
 Was expecting one of ..."!

 This is an Apache Calcite parse error.
 First check you didn't do any syntax error on your query.

 One common issue that causes this problem is when you have a field that has the same name as a SQL keyword.
-In this, you need to quote your field name with `"`.
+In this case, you need to quote your field name with `"`.
 So:

 - Instead of: `SELECT data.commit.author FROM data`
 - Use: `SELECT data."commit".author FROM data`